sqweelygig/supercool-servers/README.md

 * The mathematical calculations are not intensive.
 * There is value to this being usable without installation.
 * There is value in a firm type system, to assist with data consistency.
+* There is value to integrating aspects of this development onto an IoT device

 ### Decision